andredevic/API_solid_GymPass/README.md

 When you start the application with `npm run docker:dev`, an **Administrator** user is automatically created by the seed script to make it easier to test protected routes.

-The following guide demonstrates the two main user flows: first, by creating and using a regular **Member** account, and then by using the pre-seeded **Admin** account to test administrative functions.
+The following guide demonstrates the key user flows: creating a standard **Member** account, using the pre-seeded **Admin** account, and performing the complete check-in process.

 ### Step 1: Testing as a `MEMBER` (Regular User)